RoxzXslan/VIT_projects/README.md

 Author : SHAM GANESH M

-This file contains codes and presentations related to works or projects done in my college
+This file contains codes and presentations related to works or projects done in my college.

+Refer branches for projects.